muldon/dupPredictorRep/README.md

 2. Go to Project_folder/target and run the command to execute DupPredictorRep: `java -Xms1024M -Xmx70g -jar ./duppredictor.jar`.
 The Xmx value may be bigger if you change the "maxCreationDate" parameter to a more recent date.

-Obs: the complete test where LDA is enabled takes too long, so the default parameters have LDA disabled.
+Obs: this experiment lasts approximately 35 hours.
+The complete test where LDA is enabled takes too long, so the default parameters have LDA disabled.
 If you want to perform a full test, go to the the next section.

 ## Running the experiment with the raw database (optional)